symphonylyh/3D/Reconstruction3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md

 ![image-20210817203841870](figs/image-20210817203841870.png)

+Sequence: check order 1 -- manual cleaning on sparse cloud -- check orders 2 to 8 all at once -- manual cleaning on dense cloud and mesh.

 * Step 0: video to frames. see [ffmpeg guide](../ffmpeg_guide/ffmpeg_guide.md)
 * Step 1: Add photos to 'photo' chunk and 'frame' chunk **(manual)**.
 * Step 2: Workflow -- Align photos **(batch order 1)**.
 This step resolves image pairs and gives a sparse point cloud.
 Different from individual particle scan, here I set "Accuracy: Highest" and "Tie point limit: 0" (0 means unlimited) and "Adaptive camera model fitting" checked.

 ![image-20210816202831543](figs/image-20210816202831543.png)

 * Step 3: clean sparse cloud **(manual)**.
 Usually we only want the stockpile area to be reconstructed, but for such scene we don't have U-Net masks for each image.
 We first manually clean the cloud by selection --> invert selection --> delete.
+We can further go to Model -- Gradual selection -- Reprojection uncertainty -- adjust the threshold to around 100 or lower -- delete selected points.
 The solution is to generate a rough mesh from the manually cleaned sparse cloud --> generate rough ROI masks and use them during dense reconstruction.
 * Step 4: optimize cameras (Tools -- Optimize cameras) and build rough mesh (Workflow -- Build Mesh, source: Sparse cloud) and generate object masks (Tools -- Mesh -- Generate Masks) and apply masks (File -- Import -- Import masks -- From model), **(batch order 2 & 3 & 4 & 5 & 6)**.
 Since we clean up some points in the sparse cloud, we can update the camera parameters based on the cleaned tie points.
 Here I noticed that some points are cut off above certain height.
 Initially I think it's because we didn't take enough top views of the stockpile.
 But later on I found there is an automatic bbox region decided by Metashape after the alignment step 2 ([link](https://www.agisoft.com/forum/index.php?topic=13225.0)).
 For stockpile with a ground, the bbox somehow doesn't encompass all sparse points.
 Do Model -- Transform region -- Reset region to fit the bbox to all points.
 Note that every batch process we should manually change the "import mask" step due to a Metashape bug described before (it's changed to "Generate masks" every time loaded).

-* Step 5: build dense cloud (for deep learning) and mesh (for graph approach) **(batch order 7 & 8)**.
-Mesh is
+* Step 5: build dense cloud (for deep learning), and mesh (for graph approach) **(batch order 7 & 8)**.
+Then we can do manual cleaning on the cloud and mesh to remove a small portion of ground.
 * Step 6: label markers and specify scale bars (described previously in all-around scan section)
 * Step 7: export cloud and mesh models ([script](../../metashape_workflow/metashape_batch_export_stockpile.py)).